hybe/aws-autotranscode/README.md

     > gulp test

-Tests reside in the tests/directory
+Tests reside in the tests/directory.
+Uses lambda-wrapper module to wrap the code.
-A "pseudolambda" framework is provided to simulate the Lambda environment

 ## Deploying to AWS